 - Retinoic acid derivatives (used in some skin conditions).

 Hyperlipidaemia is quite common and is known to be a risk factor for cardiovascular disease such as heart attacks and strokes.

 The UK population is known to have the highest average cholesterol levels in the world.
-2 out of every 3 people in the UK will have higher than recommended cholesterol levels.
+Two out of every three people in the UK will have higher than recommended cholesterol levels.

 What are atheroma and cardiovascular diseases?

-Patches of atheroma are like small fatty lumps that develop within the inside lining of arteries (blood vessels).
+Patches of atheroma are like small fatty lumps that develop within the inside lining of blood vessels (arteries).
 Atheroma is also known as atherosclerosis and hardening of the arteries.
 Patches of atheroma are often called plaques of atheroma.

 Over months or years, patches of atheroma can become larger and thicker.
 So in time, a patch of atheroma can make an artery narrower.
 This can reduce the blood flow through the artery.
-For example, narrowing of the coronary (heart) arteries with atheroma is the cause of angina.
+For example, narrowing of the heart (coronary) arteries with atheroma is the cause of angina.

 Sometimes, a blood clot (thrombosis) forms over a patch of atheroma and completely blocks the blood flow.
 Depending on the artery affected, this can cause a heart attack, a stroke, or other serious problems.

 Cardiovascular diseases are diseases of the heart (cardiac muscle) or blood vessels.
 However, in practice, when doctors use the term cardiovascular disease they usually mean diseases of the heart or blood vessels that are caused by atheroma.